ivo-toby/skynet-mcp/plan.md

 # Skynet-MCP: Implementation Plan

-This document outlines the detailed implementation plan for the Skynet-MCP project, providing a roadmap for development, key milestones, and technical considerations.
+This document outlines the implementation plan for the Skynet-MCP project, providing a roadmap for solo development with autonomous coding agents.
+The timeline is based on part-time development (approximately 3-4 hours per day) with AI assistance accelerating development.

+## Project Approach

+Rather than tackling the entire system at once, this plan adopts an iterative approach with clear milestones.
+Each component will be developed to a functional MVP state before advancing to the next, allowing for continuous testing and integration.

+### Development Phases

+#### Phase 1: Core System (Days 1-30)
+Focus on building the fundamental dual-mode MCP server/client with basic agent creation and management.
+This phase establishes the foundation for all subsequent work.

+#### Phase 2: Serverless Architecture (Days 31-52)
+Implement the serverless deployment model, persistence layer, and security features.
+This phase makes the system production-ready and scalable.

+#### Phase 3: Advanced Features (Days 53-80)
+Add sophisticated features, documentation, and polish.
+Conduct extensive testing and prepare for production deployment.

 ## 1. Project Setup and Infrastructure

-### Week 1: Environment and Core Dependencies
+### Days 1-3: Environment and Core Dependencies

 - [ ] Initialize project repository structure
 - [ ] Set up TypeScript environment and build pipeline